scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

             Use Burp Intruder (with a wordlist of common filenames)Make automated requests for common filenames/directories within each directory/path known to exist within the app.

+  Hidden Parameters
+    debug=true
+      Can sometimes be added to the end of the query string of any URL in an app.
+      This can sometimes turn off certain input validation checks, etc.

+      In these cases, the parameter can't be deduced from following a link, etc. I just simply needs to be guessed.

+        Technique